PixelWizardsTuc/WWStyle/README.md

 ## User documentation

+### Product visablity through database input

+To give the user (in this case teacher) an simple way of experience the functionality in the system we have included a txt file who can be used to insert products in the database.
+This file consists of example products and their attributes.
+To use this function, follow these simple steps (after opening the project and doing migrations + update database):
+1. Find the file 'dataForProducts.txt' which is included on the first page of this project.
+2. Open the file.
+3. Copy it into the database (for example with SQL Server Management).
+4. When the products are added they should be visible and available in the project.

 ### Browse products

 Navigate to the product page to show a list of available products.
 Click on a product to show detailed information about the product, including picture, name, description, price and how many are in stock.

 ### Add to shopping cart

 In the product details page, pick how many of the products you want and click “Add to cart” to add it to the shopping cart.
 Navigate to the shopping cart page to show and edit the products in your shopping cart.

 ### Leave a comment

 On the detail page, fill the form below “add a comment” with your name and comment.
 Press “Submit” to add your comment.
 The comment will stay on the detail site for other customers to see.

 ## Code based documentation

 ### Controllers

 * HomeController.cs: Is responsible for the handling of basic navigation measures and page views within the WWStyle-application.
 It contains the following methods:
 * Index(): Shows the applications main page and logs different messages that are errors, warnings and information to track the applications state.
 * Privacy(): Returns a view that shows the application's privacy policy.